-Stabilizer structure with rudder is made of GRP (or in certain cases CRP) and is bolted to the aft extension of the keel tube.
-Attachment points for the engine installation are provided by a steel tube ring mount at the rear of the firewall.
+Stabilizer structure with rudder is made of GRP (or in certain cases CRP) and is bolted to the aft extension of the main frame.
+Attachment points for the engine installation are provided by a steel tube ring mount at the rear of the mast, which also supports the rotor at its top end.

 The landing gear consists of a steerable nose wheel in a steel fork and two main wheels with hydraulic brake system.
 Both main wheels can be equipped with wheel spats made from GRP and are mounted to the ends of the spring spar, which is made from GRP.
 The spar is designed to absorb even higher than normal landing loads in case of a hard landing or crash.
+The spring spar is bolted to a support frame at the bottom of the mast and main frame.